-- a. aligns with metropolitan strategies, community priorities and other urban investment activities - will deliver a multi-purpose precinct (as outlined in Section 2.1) that supports a place-based approach to planning, including better integration of land use and urban development and/or renewal - c. provides economic opportunities, and enhances productivity, equity and resilience - d. identifies, and reflects effective mitigants for, climate and energy risks related to the proposal, its location and activities, including disaster risk and emissions - e. considers and address climate, environmental and energy outcomes such as disaster risk reduction, biodiversity, decarbonisation, circular economies, and energy and water efficiency f. contributes to the achievement of Australian Government policy priorities and Program objectives, including but not limited to Commonwealth urban policy and transport priorities, the National Agreement on Closing the Gap, addressing housing supply and affordability via support of the objectives of the national Housing Accord, decarbonisation, adaptation to the changing climate, improving outcomes for First Nations' communities, broadening and diversifying of Australia's industry and economy, the National Cultural Policy, and environmental policy.
+- a. aligns with regional plans, community priorities and other regional investment strategies and activities - b. supports a place-based approach to planning, including better integration of land use and regional development and/or renewal - c. provides economic opportunities, and enhances productivity, equity and resilience - d. considers and/or measures climate and energy impacts such as disaster risk, emissions reduction, biodiversity, decarbonisation, circular economies, and energy and water efficiency - e. contributes to the achievement of Australian Government policy priorities and program objectives, including but not limited to Closing the Gap, transition to a net zero economy, Australia's emission reduction goals, social and affordable housing, and National Cultural Policy, relative to the type of project being considered.

-Project Need (20 points).
+Project Need (35 points).